xonq/mycotools/test/mycotools_workshop.md

 <br />

 ## Reconstructing the evolution of a gene of interest
-While multigene/SCO phylogenies are useful for studying the evolution of genomes, genes can undergo evolutionary events that are independent of what is happening to the genome at large: horizontal transfer, gene duplication, convergence, and gene loss can all lead to discordance between the species and gene evolution.
+Genes can undergo evolutionary events that are independent of what is happening to the genome at large: horizontal transfer, gene duplication, convergence, and gene loss can all lead to discordance between the species and gene evolution.
 Let's study the evolution a gene associated with nitrate